There are several requirements that Opus has developed for naming documents uploaded to Interfolio.

 You will also need to upload (but not share with the candidate) a list of external letter writers that details the linkage between the original and redacted copies of external letters.
 The content in this document would look something like...

-"The redacted version of Professor Tommy Trojan's letter is Redacted External1.
+"The redacted version of Professor Tommy Trojan's letter is Redacted External5.
 He was on the Chair's list of potential evaluators.
-He is distinguished professor at USC and leading authority in Josephine Bruin's field... [the brief biography of the letter writer, as required in The CALL's Summary of Procedures].
+He is a distinguished professor at USC and a leading authority in Josephine Bruin's field... [the brief biography of the letter writer, as required in The CALL's Summary of Procedures].

-"The redacted version of Professor Peter Anteater's letter is Redacted External2.
-He was on the Chair's and Candidate's list of potential evaluators.
-He is professor at UC Irvine and leading authority in Josephine Bruin's field... [the brief biography of the letter writer, as required in The CALL's Summary of Procedures]."
+"The redacted version of Professor Peter Anteater's letter is Redacted External1.
+He was on both the Chair's and Candidate's list of potential evaluators.
+He is a professor at UC Irvine and a leading authority in Josephine Bruin's field... [the brief biography of the letter writer, as required in The CALL's Summary of Procedures]."

 See Also